Announcement

 • this event means team activation

-The next time the agent reads analytics, it starts smarter.
-Not because the prompt is longer, but because the useful product meaning lives beside the data.
+Not because the prompt is longer, but because the durable product meaning lives beside the data.

 Now it can do that at two levels:

-• project context for per-surface product truth
+• project context for project-local product truth

 The self-improving project context loop saves durable product truth and skips stale noise